Teleprompter Scroll Speed Calculator

 | Voice-over with a tight time limit | 150โ180 WPM | 4โ6 lines | Higher speeds are possible, but dense scripts require real rehearsal to avoid a breathless sound. |

-The calculator gives you a baseline.
-Rehearsal tells you whether that baseline fits your style.
+The calculator gives you a baseline, but the first rehearsal tells you whether that baseline fits your delivery style.
 If you feel rushed, lower the teleprompter speed a little, increase the visible lines, or extend the time allowance if you control the schedule.
 If you feel as if the text is dragging behind you, increase the speed in small steps rather than making one huge jump.
-Large jumps make it hard to tell whether the original estimate was wrong or whether the new setting is now too aggressive.

 If you keep losing your place, the problem may not be speed at all.
 Font size may be too small, contrast may be poor, sentence structure may be too long, or paragraph breaks may be missing.
 Teleprompter performance improves when the script is written for the eye as well as the ear.
 Shorter lines, meaningful breaks, and visible pause cues can make the same WPM feel dramatically easier.